5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 - It avoids the nuisance of having to pass possibly hot dishes around the table, from guest to guest.

-If your buffet will be in the same room as the dining table, think about coordinating the buffet with what you use as table decorations by using some of the same decor elements in both places.
+TIP: Think about coordinating the buffet with what you use as table decorations by using some of the same decor elements in both places, especially if the buffet will be in the same room as the dining table

-There are some who prefer to have their dessert as soon as they finish their meal and there are others who prefer to wait for a while.
+Some prefer to have their dessert as soon as they finish their meal and some prefer to wait for a while.
 And then there are others who eat their main meal at someone else’s home and then join us just for dessert every year.

 - The buffet for the main meal is on the sideboard in the dining room.